Cassidy-Thersby/BFB-321/readme.md

 2. Open `index.html` in your web browser.
 3. Log into the website as either a supplier or recipient to access the respective dashboards.
 4. Navigate through the different pages to request or upload available surplus food.

-open index.html to acces "Conact, About, LogIn and SignUp"

-After Signup and Log In as supplier or recipient you can aceess the recipient or supplier dashboard

-In the Supplier dashboard youll see...

 ## Technologies Used